What Do Facebook Changes Mean for Your Business?

 3 ways to prepare your business for the revamped News Feed.

-Last week, Facebook announced major changes that will continue to shift what is shown in News Feeds toward posts from family and friends.
+On January 11, Facebook announced major changes that will continue to shift what is shown in News Feeds toward posts from family and friends.
 With these changes, Facebook’s algorithm will prioritize posts that spark back-and-forth discussion or inspire people to share and interact with other people using the world’s most popular social network.

 What it Means for Facebook Business Pages